In general, employers use interviews to evaluate three things:

 - Are you a good fit with the organization?

 In most cases, an interviewer has already decided from your résumé that you meet the first criteria, though he or she may have additional questions about your background.
 The answers to questions two and three can usually be gained only through an interview.

 - Review our Interviewing Tip Sheet, which outlines the steps you can take to prepare and some of the questions you might expect in a typical interview.

-- Practice your interview skills by logging in to the Brown Student Job and Internship Board and clicking the “Mock Interview” link on the left-hand side of your home page.
+- Practice your interview skills by logging into Handshake and clicking the “Mock Interview” link on the left-hand side of your home page.

 - Schedule a mock interview with a career advisor for more practice and some one-on-one feedback.

 Note: CareerLAB staff do not do mock case interviews.
 Click here for case interview prep resources.

 It’s not unusual for students to feel intimidated by networking and to struggle to find people to talk to and to figure out how to start the conversation.